ryanyun/seethebikenyc/README.md

 ## Features

-+ Available CitiBikes visualized in a heat map.
++ Instantly see available CitiBikes through beautiful heat map.
-+ Bicycle lanes are layered on top to easily plan your trips.
++ Plan your trips using the layered bicycle lanes.
 + Hover over a CitiBike station to see exactly how many bikes are available.

+## Contribute

+Please feel free to contribute to this project.